General Foundations of Spatial Sense

 Source: translated from Guide d'enseignement efficace des mathématiques de la maternelle à la 3e année, Mesure, p.
 26.

-Students' ability to present a mathematical argument also reflects their level of thinking.
-According to Radford and Demers (2004), primary division students begin present a mathematical argument using causal terms such as then or because.
-However, since they have not always fully understood the notion of causality, they sometimes use these terms incorrectly to justify a conclusion or the solution to a problem (for example, "It's a square because it looks like a square.").
-Teachers can help students develop the ability to use causal terms by giving them the opportunity to respond critically to arguments presented by other students (for example, "Matéo says it's a square because it looks like a square.
-Do you think that's a clear and convincing argument?").
+The ability of students to present a mathematical argument reflects their level of thinking.
+According to Radford and Demers (2004), students in the Primary Division typically begin constructing mathematical arguments using causal terms such as ‘then’ or because’.
+However, since they have not always fully understood the notion of causality, they sometimes use these terms incorrectly to justify a conclusion or the solution to a problem (for example, 'It's a square because it looks like a square.').
+Teachers can help students develop the ability to use causal terms by giving them the opportunity to respond critically to arguments presented by other students (for example, 'Matéo says it's a square because it looks like a square.
+Do you think that's a clear and convincing argument?').

 Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Géométrie et sens de l'espace, Fascicule 1, p.
 37.